matfournier/presentations/purescript-intro.md

 If you are going to use a transpiler already, why not go whole-hog and get:

 - typed functional composition (and more w/ HKT)
-- *MUCH stricter* typing (move more errors from runtime to compile time)
+- referential transparency
-- Immutability by default
+- MUCH stricter typing (move more errors from runtime to compile time)
-- Compiler that helps you with unidirectional data flow type design
+- immutability by default
-- Explicit side effect management (can't mutate state just anywhere, ajax calls become part of your type sig, etc.)
+- explicit side effect management (can't mutate state just anywhere, ajax calls become part of your type sig, etc.)

 All of this really depends on whether or not statically-typed functional